Nonlinear State Estimation of a Degrading Battery System

 where is the measurement noise.

-The state transition and measurement equations of battery degradation can be put into the following state-space form:
+The state and measurement equation of battery degradation can be put into the following state space form:

 where and are equal to 1.

-In the Model Parameters tab, specify the plant model and noise characteristics:
+Click Model Parameters to specify the plant model and noise characteristics:

 A: .
 In this example, .
-Therefore, equals to 1 all the time.
+As a result, equals 1 all the time.